kamejoko80/litex-pdm2pcm/README.md

 ```

 # How Does It Work?

-The main component of PDM2PCM is the CIC filter.
-CIC filter has some advantages such as high performance, resource, and power efficiency...
+PDM is a digital audio representation that represents audio as a stream of 1s and 0s, where the density of 1s in a time interval represents the amplitude of the audio signal.
+It's typically used in digital microphones.
+Each rising or falling edge of the PDM signal represents a change in the audio waveform.
+Before converting PDM to PCM, it's common to apply a low-pass filter to the PDM data.
+This filter helps remove high-frequency noise and smooth out the signal.
+The specifics of the filter design depend on your hardware and requirements.
+PDM data is usually sampled at a very high rate (often in the megahertz range), which is much higher than the typical audio sample rate (e.g., 44.1 kHz for CD-quality audio).
+Decimation is the process of reducing the sample rate of the PDM data to match the target PCM sample rate.
+CIC filter has 2 above characteristics and there are some advantages such as high performance, resource, and power efficiency...
 Furthermore, it does not require complex operations, including multiplication, division, and floating-point coefficients, and it definitely suitable for FPGA applications.
 Refer to [this link](https://www.dsprelated.com/showarticle/1337.php) for the details of how the CIC filter circuit works.

 In the project, the CIC filter has been implemented as the below block diagram: